Haervwe/MicroKnight-Concept/README.md

 Floating numbers on Damage and Healing

+Character Curretn and Max Cobo text in HUD

 Animations:

 All main Chararacter Animations seted up with states for event triggers and animations blueprints

 All Enemy "Dummy" animations seted up with states for event triggers and animations blueprints

+VXF For dashing, laser attacks, fireballs

 Developed with Unreal Engine 5